RedHatInsights/cloud-services-config/README.md

 ### app_id.frontend.sub_apps
 If your app is a parent to any other apps, those apps should be listed here.
-Also, if your app has a parent app, or is listed under one of the top-level bundles (i.e. Insights, RHEL, Hybrid, etc), you should add your app to the appropriate sub_apps list.
+Also, if your app has a parent app, or is listed under one of the top-level bundles (e.g. Insights, RHEL, Hybrid), you should add your app to the appropriate sub_apps list.

 ### app_id.frontend.reload
 This property is almost never needed, and will likely be deprecated.
 This property is commonly used for Settings apps, and tells Chrome where to navigate on reload.